foundryvtt-starfinder/foundryvtt-starfinder/docs/HowTo-AddModifier.md

 If the modifier has to have options, make sure to reflect that in the select.

+## templates/actors/parts/actor-modifiers.html

+If the modifier has an effected value, double-check it properly represents here

 ## Remaining integration

 Any remaining steps, such as integration with the right automation scripts, can now be done manually where needed.